MK2345/3D-reconstruction-and-visualization/README.md

-# Testing different viualization techniques using the cow and armarillo
+# Testing different visualization techniques using the cow and armarillo

 ## Point cloud Visualization